Skip to content

 • ip_mapper – resolves placeholder addresses into environment-specific IPs when needed.
 In NetBox-first setups this becomes a bridge/fallback role.

-• connectivity_test – runs multi-protocol reachability checks (ICMP, SSH, HTTP/HTTPS) and writes JSON/JSONL artefacts before any risky changes.
+• connectivity_test – runs multi-protocol reachability checks (ICMP, SSH, HTTP/HTTPS) and writes JSON/JSONL run records before any risky changes.

 • deploy – application or infrastructure deployment roles that apply the actual change under the same CID.

-All of these steps are CID-aware: logs and artefacts can be tied back to a single execution across roles and pipelines.
+All of these steps are CID-aware: logs and run records can be tied back to a single execution across roles and pipelines.

 For role-level details and where they are used, see: